BOSTON (AP) - A shaky Roberto Luongo ended up farther out of his crease than even a roaming Tim Thomas likes to go.

 At that point, Luongo had allowed 14 goals while Thomas had given up just six.

-Even the fans got into the assault on Luongo on Monday night.
+Even the fans got into the assault on Luongo Monday.
 One held a gold poster, reading, "Hey, Luongo: How is that 'playing in the paint' thing working out 4 u?"

 The goalie even had to endure the common hockey sing-song taunts as he sat at the end of the Vancouver bench in the second period.